Default styles

 All elements in Nordcraft use display: flex

-by default, offering several advantages over traditional display types:
+by default, offering several advantages:

 - Simplified alignment of elements and distribution of space